josiah-chua-en-zhi/doggo-recog/README.md

 - learning rate (default 1e-3)
 - transformation probaility (default = 0.025): Chance that the training image will go though a random [augmentation](https://pytorch.org/vision/stable/transforms.html)

 insert photo of these in neptune ai

 ## Training
+Before taining, the images are converted into pytorch datasets, with transform functions such as, change contrast, perepctive, blightness blur etc. and these augmetations will occur randomly as the dataset is loaded every epoch, allowing the model to gernalize featues better and become more robust.
+[To understand it better](https://discuss.pytorch.org/t/data-augmentation-in-pytorch/7925?u=nikronic).
+Hence there is not much need to generate transformed data in the prerpoceessing stage as new data althouugh you can still do so if you want.

+The